mavvos/SpotifyGlobal/README.md

   <li><b>If Spotify is minimized it will continue to appear when you press a hotkey</b>.
 To fix this, just don't minimize Spotify, let the window open and click away to your other programs.</li>
   <li>The script doesn't seem to work with the Microsoft Store version of Spotify (because you can't access Spotify's path folder, lol).</li>
   <li>If you spam press hotkeys, you may get stuck in a loop where the commands keep repeating, to fix this close the script and Spotify and restart the application.</li>
-  <li>Sometimes the message about application running takes longer than usual to appear.</li>
   <li>Some hotkey combinations have more trouble than others when it comes to being registered, this is a problem with the <i>keyboard</i> library.</li>
   <li>If you are not on Windows, there's a chance the script won't work for you, this is a problem with the <i>pywinauto</i> library.</li>
 </ol>